expobrain/expobrain-blog/_posts/2013-01-23-build-pyqt4-into-your-virtualenv.md

 - python
 - qt
 - virtualenv
+title: 'Build PyQt4 into your virtualenv '
+wordpress_id: 1202
 ---

 Here I'll show the steps to build and install PyQt4 inside a virtualenv.